-12.5.4.2 Reconstruction Award
+13.5.4.2 Reconstruction Award

-Because reconstruction of a single housing unit in an AHUS poses several unique challenges, Reconstruction of housing unit(s) in an AHUS not owned by a single ownership entity will only may be considered if the AHUS is located inside or outside outside the floodplain.
-In addition, all housing units therein are shall be owned by Applicants who have been deemed eligible for assistance in the R3 Program, and when which will allow the unit(s) being assisted to and can be reconstructed within the same property.
-These cases will be reviewed and adjudicated evaluated on a case-by-case basis and will consider factors including, but not limited to such as: zoning requirements, construction feasibility, lot size and site conditions; configuration of existing AHUS (units side-by-side, vertically connected, etc.); and cost reasonableness.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable.38
+Reconstruction of housing unit(s) in an AHUS not owned by a single ownership entity may be considered if the AHUS is located inside or outside the floodplain.
+In addition, all housing units therein shall be owned by Applicants who have been deemed eligible for assistance in the R3 Program,-which will allow the unit(s) being assisted to be reconstructed within the same property.
+These cases will be evaluated on a case-bycase basis and will consider factors such as: zoning requirements, construction feasibility, lot size and site conditions; configuration of existing AHUS (units side-by-side, vertically connected, etc.); and cost reasonableness.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable.38 to demolishing a single housing unit in an AHUS, relocation awards will be considered on a case-by-case basis.
+Demolition of a single unit in an AHUS may not always be possible.

-12.5.4.3 Relocation Award
+13.5.4.3 Relocation Award

 A housing unit located in an AHUS within the floodplain or in a high-risk area, with an estimated cost of repair greater than \$60,000 or 50% of the current assessed value of the housing unit, whichever is less, or with site conditions that pose a risk to the safety of the household, may be offered a relocation award.
-Due to the unique circumstances related to demolishing a single housing unit in an AHUS, relocation awards will be considered on a case-by-case basis.
-Demolition of a single unit in an AHUS may not always be possible.
+Due to the unique circumstances related

-Under typical circumstances, f For an applicant to receive a relocation award, the applicant must agree to transfer ownership of the hurricane-damaged property to PRDOH.
-The existing, hurricane-damaged structure may will be demolished in its entirety and the hurricane-damaged property may will be acquired and maintained as described in the Voluntary Acquisition of Hurricane-Damaged Property section, contained herein.
+For an applicant to receive a relocation award, the applicant must agree to transfer ownership of the hurricane-damaged property to PRDOH.
+The existing, hurricanedamaged structure may be demolished in its entirety and the hurricane-damaged property may be acquired and maintained as described in the Voluntary Acquisition of Hurricane-Damaged Property section, contained herein.
 However, demolition of a single unit in an AHUS may not always be possible.

 In cases where the hurricane-damaged unit cannot be demolished due to its condition of being part of an AHUS, the Program may consider other feasible alternatives to transfer ownership of the hurricane-damaged housing unit from the R3 Program applicant to another party.
-The Program will make a relocation determination on a case-by-case basis as it may not be feasible for the Program to acquire the property from the R3

-Program applicant in some scenarios.
+The Program will make a relocation determination on a case-by-case basis as it may not be feasible for the Program to acquire the property from the R3 Program applicant in some scenarios.
 The R3 Program, at its discretion, may choose to sell the property at market rate with restrictive covenants; donate the property to a non-profit; have the R3 Program applicant relinquish ownership of the property to a current property co-owner; or select other eligible end uses for the hurricane-damaged property.
 Any tenants residing in the AHUS may be eligible for URA assistance, as applicable39.

 Because of the large number of configurations AHUS may have, the R3 Program may elect to consider additional ways to provide assistance.
-For example, by exceeding the 50% structure value threshold for second story units within the floodplain if said units are elevated above the base flood elevation.

-12.6 Reconstruction and Relocation Unit Size and Exceptions
+13.6 Reconstruction and Relocation Unit Size and Exceptions